Falenos/installall/Readme.md

 * Richer output

 ## Contributions
-I would very much appreciate any code contributions.
-Either to solve our limitations
+I would very much appreciate any [code](https://github.com/Falenos/installator) contributions.
+Either to solve our limitations or create more features.

 ## License